 The SAMOA Pathway provides policy guidance on economic, environmental and social priorities in SIDS, as well as on their means of implementation.
 Although the Pathway was hailed as the basis for a durable global partnership to address SIDS' unique vulnerabilities, its implementation has stalled.
-This is due to factors such as: insufficient affordable financing, decline in official development assistance (ODA) flows, slow progress on climate change adaptation and a lack of data collection and statistical analysis to support implementation.2 This paper aims to build on the parts of the Pathway devoted to building resilient economies in SIDS.3 Economic development strategies are an important piece of the resilience-building agenda.
+This is due to factors such as: insufficient affordable financing, decline in official development assistance (ODA) flows, slow progress on climate change adaptation and a lack of data collection and statistical analysis to support implementation (United Nations General Assembly, 2019).
+This paper aims to build on the parts of the Pathway devoted to building resilient economies in SIDS.2 Economic development strategies are an important piece of the resilience-building agenda.
 They provide a blueprint for governments and incentives for the private sector to invest in new industries and infrastructure, ideally spurring a self-reinforcing cycle of economic growth and structural transformation, yielding a resilient economy - a pillar of any sustainable development plan.

 In this paper, we seek to complement the general vision contained in the Pathway, with more detailed analysis and guidance on alternative economic development strategies for SIDS.
-This is not intended as a
+This is not intended as a judgement of existing strategies in these countries, but instead to foster new ideas.
+This is in line with the SAMOA Pathway and the mandate of the United Nations Conference on Trade and Development (UNCTAD) mandate to assist

 1 SIDS' distinct context was recognised at the United Nations Conference on Environment and Development in Rio de Janeiro, Brazil in 1992.
-In this paper, we use the list of 38 United Nations Members classified as SIDS by the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS).
-See Annex 1 for the UN-OHRLLS list of 38 United Nations Members, as well as the further 20 non-United Nations Members and Associate Members.
+In this paper, we use the list of 38 United Nations Members classified as SIDS.
+See Annex 1 for the list of 38 United Nations Members, as well as the further 20 non-United Nations Members and Associate Members.